 1. Eating When You Shouldn’t

 You need to eat right for your workout to do you good.
 However, eating right doesn’t just mean eating nutritious food; it also means eating at the right time.
-Trainers say that the best time to eat is between 20 minutes to one hour after
+Trainers say that the best time to eat is between 20 minutes to one hour after exercising.
+So, keep an eye on your clock after your workout to time your food habits right.

 2. Not Getting Enough Sleep